eth-infinitism/eil-react-demo/README.md

 # Ethereum Interop Layer — React Demo

+WARNING: DURING ETHGLOBAL BUENOS AIRES YOU **MUST** TO USE THE AMBIRE WALLET VERSION AVAILABLE AT THE EF EIL BOOTH OR ON OUR TELEGRAM.
+THIS DEMO APPLICATION WILL ONLY WORK WITH THIS VERSION OF THE AMBIRE WALLET.

 A demonstration application showcasing the **Ethereum Interoperability Layer (EIL)** SDK for building trustless cross-chain applications using React, Viem and Wagmi in TypeScript.

 ## 🌟 Overview